woudsma/pi-sequencer/README.md

 - [x] quantize MIDI sequence update to a single beat instead of track length (4+ beats)
 - [ ] fix quantization bug that happens after MIDI start/stop, reset the sequence(?)
 - [x] global menu
-- [ ] encoder rotation issue that makes it hard to select a value +1 instead of +2 (current behaviour)
+- [ ] encoder rotation issue that makes it hard to increment a value by +1 instead of +2 (current behaviour, maybe debounce related)
 - [x] fix GPIO events hang forever when multiple expander chips have simultaneous interrupts
 - [ ] fix GPIO events hang for a few milliseconds when multiple expander chips have simultaneous interrupts
 - [ ] fix MIDI clock delay of a few milliseconds (happens randomly after playing for ~1hr+, MIDI start/stop resets the delay to 0)